Creamy avocado, fresh tomato, crunchy onion, bright cilantro, and a squeeze of fresh lemon come together to make the BEST classic guacamole.

 So I finally took some time to actually measure how much of everything I put in!
 I know, it's a tough job but somebody has to do it.
 I do this for you, people!

-I like my guac really chunky, so instead of mashing the avocado, I just add the diced avocado right in the bowl with all the other ingredients and stir until it's all combined and creamy!
+In my opinion, to make the best classic guacamole you need it to be really chunky.
+So instead of mashing the avocado, I just add the diced avocado right in the bowl with all the other ingredients and stir until it's all combined and creamy!

 It's great on tacos, burritos, sandwiches, burgers, or good old classic tortilla chips.